JukkaL/alore/README.txt

 A partial list of major bugs and limitations in the current Alore release:

  * not much testing on some supported operating systems
- * big-endian architectures not supported
+ * big-endian architectures not tested
  * incomplete support for 64-bit operating systems
    * 64-bit Windows builds not tested
  * limited support for non-ASCII paths and file names